TheMarex/ba-thesis/text/2_models.md

 ## The Linear Inverted Pendulum Model

 A simple model for describing the dynamics of a bipedal robot during single support phase is the 3D inverted pendulum.
-We reduce the body of the robot to a point-mass at the center of mass and replace the support leg by a mass-less telescopic leg which is fixed at a point on the supporting foot.
+We reduce the body of the robot to a point-mass at the center of mass.
+The support leg is replaced by a mass-less telescopic leg which is fixed at a point on the supporting foot.
 Initially this will yield non-linear equations that will be hard to control.
 However by constraining the movement of the inverted pendulum to a fixed plane, we can derive a linear dynamic system.
-This model called the 3D *linear* inverted pendulum model (short *3D-LIPM*).
+This model is called the 3D *linear* inverted pendulum model (short *3D-LIPM*).

 \begin{wrapfigure}{R}{0.4\textwidth}
   \begin{center}